pkarthikeya1/Insurance_Premimum_Predition/README.md

 # **Insurance Premium Prediction Project**

-This project aims to predict health insurance premiums using a comprehensive dataset containing 1 million records.
-The data includes demographic and lifestyle factors, enabling accurate premium estimation through advanced machine learning models.
-This repository contains modular code and a Streamlit interface for real-time predictions.
+This project aims to predict health insurance premiums using a dataset with 1 million records.
+The data includes various factors influencing medical costs, such as demographics and lifestyle attributes.
+The project involves comprehensive data preprocessing, exploratory analysis, machine learning model development, and deployment through a Streamlit interface.
+The modular code design ensures scalability and maintainability.

 ---